kkmehta03/AutRcCar/README.md

 Right     | [0 0 1 0]
 Reverse   | [0 0 0 1]

-7. After labelling is done, the npz file is saved in the system, in folder called "Training_data_temp".
-The npz file can also be converted to csv file, using "csv.py".
-8. Load the file name of npz file and hit Shift+Enter for the next set of code to actually train the model.
-9. Model saved in mlp_xml folder as "mlp.xml".
+9. The model gets saved in mlp_xml folder.
 ## Steps to deploy the model on the pi:
 1. Transfer the saved xml model to the pi.
   -On Windows, use WinSCP software for really quick transfer of mlp.xml files.
   -On linux, you can directly use scp command after SSH into pi.
 2. cd into your directory where this repo is cloned.
+3. Copy the filename of your xml file and paste it at the neuralnet() object initialization.
-3. Run Python3 Autodriver.py to run the car autonomously.
+4. Run Python3 Autodriver.py to run the car autonomously.